QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Method

-To effectively instantiate hypothesis-driven factors, we need a robust mechanism to align implementations with domain hypotheses.
-However, directly generating factor code is brittle, often suffering from syntax errors, dependency mismatches, and semantic drift, causing a mismatch between the code and the hypothesis.To address these limitations, We introduce an intermediate symbolic representation based on a standardized operator library $\mathcal{O}$ and an Abstract Syntax Tree (AST).
-This abstraction bridges high-level market intent and low-level implementation, enabling controllable construction, structural validation, and reliable compilation. \paragraph{Factor Generation} Given a hypothesis $h \in \mathcal{H}$ and raw features $\mathcal{X}$, the factor agent $\mathcal{A}_{f}$ generates a symbolic expression $f \in \mathcal{F}$ over the operator library and parses it into an AST as the intermediate representation.
+\textbf{Factor Generation.} Given a hypothesis $h \in \mathcal{H}$ and raw features $\mathcal{X}$, the factor agent $\mathcal{A}_{f}$ generates a symbolic expression $f \in \mathcal{F}$ over the operator library and parses it into an AST as the intermediate representation.
 Concretely, it first maps $h$ to a structured semantic description $d$ that formalizes the intended mechanism into discrete operators, while concurrently instantiating operational parameters—such as look-back windows and thresholds—from either prescribed parameters in $h$ or heuristic defaults anchored in domain expertise.
 Conditioned on $d$, the agent then assembles an operator composition into a symbolic expression $f$ and parses it into an AST, denoted as $T(f)$.
 In $T(f)$, leaf nodes bind to raw feature fields (e.g., \texttt{\$high}, \texttt{\$volume}) and internal nodes correspond to operator instances from $\mathcal{O}$ (e.g., \texttt{TS\_MIN}($\cdot$), \texttt{SMA}($\cdot$), \texttt{RANK}$(\cdot)$), thereby rendering the computational dependencies and data flow fully transparent.
 Finally, the agent translates the validated symbolic form into executable code $c$ via compilation; when compilation fails due to implementation issues, an LLM-based repair step is triggered to regenerate a consistent implementation while preserving the semantics of $f$.
-This design ensures that code generation remains anchored to an explicit symbolic specification rather than unconstrained free-form generation. \paragraph{Consistency Verification} We enforce semantic consistency across representations to prevent drift during generation.
-Specifically, we apply an LLM-based verifier to assess (i) alignment among the hypothesis $h$, semantic description $d$, and symbolic expression $f$, and (ii) faithfulness between the symbolic definition $f$ and the generated code $c$.
-The verifier returns a consistency decision under fixed criteria.
-If it fails, we rewrite the inconsistent component(s) by regenerating $d$ and $f$ or repairing $c$ until the check passes or a maximum retry budget is reached. \paragraph{Complexity and Redundancy Control} We further regularize factor generation with explicit structural constraints to promote parsimony and novelty.
-For complexity, we compute
+This design ensures that code generation remains anchored to an explicit symbolic specification rather than unconstrained free-form generation.